d3q3/wavaudio/README.md

 # wavaudio

 Playback of in memory audio.
-There are two projects.
-The main project WavOutLib uses the winmm.dll library to create the library with the class WavOutPlayer.
-The second project TestWavOut has a 'test-program' with a form Form1 and a file wavFile.cs.
+There are three projects.
+Project Wav is made to read (Microsoft) wav-files.
+Project WavOutLib uses the winmm.dll library to create a library with the class WavOutPlayer.
+The project TestWavOut has a 'test-program' with a form Form1 and a file wavFile.cs.

+## project Wav

+A wav-file can be read.
+It can be written.
+And a Convert method is added to convert between 16, 24 and float encodings.
+A class
+Framereader is added to make it easy to think in terms of frames and not in terms of bytes.
+The testform uses the Wav class to read sound from file.

 ## testform